 Since nonprofits don’t secure revenue for internal gain, nonprofit accounting is all about staying accountable for your finances, instead of making a profit.
 Charitable organizations rely on donors and grant funders to obtain the funds they need.
 As a result, they must spend these funds according to donors’ and grant funders’ terms and restrictions.

-• Net Income vs. Change in Net Assets: While in a for-profit organization, the difference between revenues and expenses is net income, in nonprofit accounting, this difference is referred to as the “change in net assets.”
+• Net Income vs. Change in Net Assets: While in a for-profit organization, the difference between revenues and expenses is “net income,” in nonprofit accounting, this difference is referred to as the “change in net assets.”

 These accounting differences are reflected within the financial statements that nonprofit organizations prepare, which we’ll review in more detail in a later section.